 how to proceed.

 Depending on the size and exact localisation of the individual schwannoma, a decision is first made as to whether therapy is necessary at all or whether a follow-up with regular MRI/MRI examinations is sufficient.
-As a rule of thumb, especially for older patients and small tumours, which hardly cause any complaints, an observation with MRI checks at regular intervals is definitely a sensible option.
+As a rule of thumb, especially for older patients and small tumors, which hardly cause any complaints, an observation with MRI checks at regular intervals is definitely a sensible option.
 Observations have shown that about 80% of all vestibular schwannomas show no growth over a period of 3.5 years, especially if they are located within the inner ear canal (Stangerup SE et al: The natural history of vestibular schwannomas.
 Otol Neurotol, 27:547-552, 200&).

 Microscopic surgery is almost always performed via a retrosigmoid approach through a small skin incision behind the ear.
 The tumour is visualised microsurgically with the operating microscope and endoscope, then gradually reduced in size and finally resected.
 The cranial nerves adjacent to the tumour are electronically stimulated and measured during the operation, and their position and function are continuously monitored (see intra-operativeelectrophysiology).